Go back to the bliki index

 end

-A similar buyer-seller-shipper example, but given as a sequence diagram.
+The buyer-seller-shipper example revisited as a sequence diagram.

 Data Choreographies